ScreepsMods/screepsmod-dynamicmarket/README.md

 # Features

+- THIS NEEDS A LOT OF TESTING THAT I CANNOT DO ON A SOLO SERVER
 - Dynamic simulated supply and demand.
 NPC terminals prices will fluctuate depending on how much of a resource is being bought or sold.
+- Supports basic fixed/random pricing

 # Upcoming Features